-In 2002, SUPERFLEX modified an original PH5 lamp into a biogas lamp.
-Originally designed by Danish architect, designer, and critic Poul Henningsen (1894-1967), the Supercopy/Biogas PH5 Lamp is a rethinking of the original concept; to industrially produce lamps to make them accessible for the general population and adaptable to a globalised world.
+Originally designed by Danish architect, designer, and critic Poul Henningsen (1894-1967), the PH5 lamp is a famous example of Danish design.
+In 2002, SUPERFLEX modified the PH5, turning it into a biogas lamp, rethinking the original concept to make it accessible for the general population and adaptable to a globalised world.

-The Supercopy/Biogas PH5 Lamp is designed for people living in areas with no access to electricity and thus runs on gas.
+The Supercopy/Biogas PH5 Lamp runs entirely on gas and is designed for people living in areas with no access to electricity.
 The limited edition of the lamps were handmade in Bangkok, Thailand.